ChronicCoder69/Stress_Level_Predictor/README.md

 # Stress_Level_Predictor
-qA Data Mining Project to predict stress level for a given input response.
+A Data Mining Project to predict stress level for a given input response.
 Nov 2021

 Project Description: